AviatrixK/Uni-Assignments/java-assignments/Lab-Assignment1/README.md

 # Student Record Management System

 ### Project Overview
-This is a command-line application for a college lab assignment that demonstrates basic object-oriented programming in Java.
+This is a command-line application for my lab assignment that demonstrates basic object-oriented programming in Java.
 The program allows for the creation and display of student records, including the automatic calculation of grades from marks.

 ***